 5) What are the several methods to pass an array to a function in C++?

-There are several methods to pass an array to a function in C++, such as pass a pointer, pass as a reference, pass as a sized array, and pass as an unsized array.
+There exist various techniques for transmitting an array to a function in C++, including sending a pointer, transmitting as a reference, conveying as a sized array, and passing as an unsized array.